OData/model-first/doc/features/[Feature] Support the info object.md

 -----------|----------------
 name	| Required.
 The title of the application. version	| Required.
 Provides the version of the application API (not to be confused with the specification version).
-Default value is "0.0.0.0". namespace | Required.
+Default value is "0.0.0.0". namespace | Optional.
 The namespace of the application API.
-Default value is "Default.Namespace".
+Default value comes from the name field by relpacing white space to dot.
+For example, if the name is 'My Web API' and the namespace is not provided, then the default value of namespace is automaticaly generated as 'My.Web.API'.
 ------------------------------------------------------------

 Two formats of version available: